This post is in honor of the two best doctors in America, and possibly the world.

 These things last about an hour, but seem like much longer.
 You sit there, politely clapping after each number, and hope your kids don't notice that you've dozed off or started playing Angry Birds.

 As veterans, Mrs. Grumpy and I came well prepared.
-We sat in a far row where our kids couldn't see if we were
+We sat in a far row where our kids couldn't see if we were playing scrabble doing medical research on our iPhones, and brought some Diet Cokes.
+You can always tell which parents are first timers, because they sit in the first row and bring cameras.

 But this year, we had an unexpected reprieve.